jmhessel/clipscore/README.md

   paper is ``A photo depicts" This is hard-coded into this repo.
 Other prompts will result in slightly different results, and we don't recommend them for the sake of reproducability.

+  ## Acknowledgement

+  The authors would like to thank Jungo Kasai for being the first to use this repo.
+Thanks to Jungo, we fixed a few issues, and added some information about reproducibility that was missing before.